sdr-enthusiasts/plane-alert-db/README.md

 - Coastguard \- Coastguard Aircraft
 - Community \- Suggested by you.
 Aircraft start here and move other other categories
 - Dictator Alert \- People of potentially questionable morals and values
-- Distinctive \- Unique and/or special aircraft e.g The AN-224 Myria
+- Distinctive \- Unique and/or special aircraft e.g The AN-224 Myria, NASA aircraft
 - Dogs with Jobs \- Aircraft with specific roles and/or modifications
 - Governments \- Aircraft registired to Governments
 - Jesus he Knows me \- Aircraft owned and operated by Religious organisations
 - Just Because \- I don't know why I like you, but I do.
 - M\*A\*S\*H \- Air Ambulance and Medical Flights
 - Military Contractors \- Why do the dirty work when someone else can do it for you ?
+- Must be nice \- Billionaires, not millionaires, daaaahling
 - Nuclear \- Nuclear Emergency Support Team etc
 - Other Air Forces \- Air Force aircarft that are not RAF or USAF
 - Other Navies \- Navy Aircraft that are not Royal Navy or United States Navy